HackYourFuture/Git/Git-Branching.md

 # Git branching homework:

-* Use the unmeshvrije/MyFirst repository (the one you cloned) for this homwork.
+* Use the https://github.com/unmeshvrije/hyfclass repository for this homwork.
+* Clone the repository (Research how to clone)
+* Send me `Github user name` so that I will give you _write_ access to the repository.
 * Make a branch.
-* Name it YOUR-GITHUB-NAME-dev
+* Name it `Github user name-dev`
 * Create a file commands.txt in your branch.
-* Add bash commands that you have learnt with descriptions
+* Add bash commands that you like.
+Add description for commands.
 * Then git add, commit and push them in a remote branch.

-* **Do not merge the changes to master branch.
+* **Do not merge the changes to master branch**.
-* ** Do not make any changes to master branch.
+* **Do not make any changes to master branch**.